caesar0301/treelib/docs/source/pyapi.rst

     a setting operator, the value can be list, set, or dict.
 For list or set, it is converted to a list type by the package; for dict, the keys are treated as the node IDs.

+.. attribute:: data

+    User payload associated with this node.

 Instance methods: